LucaMenzio/AOE2_friendlies_ITA/readme.md

 # How to create the Model of the API result

 We can use [datamodel-code-generator](https://koxudaxi.github.io/datamodel-code-generator/) to create a [Pydantic model](https://docs.pydantic.dev/latest/) that can be used to parse the API response correctly.
 We need the schema of the response of the API (for example [getrecentmatchhistory](https://wiki.librematch.org/rlink/community/leaderboard/getrecentmatchhistory)[^1]).
-All the schemas and the models will be in the `modules/api/schemas` folder.
+All the schemas are in the `modules/api/schemas` folder and the generated models are in `modules/api`.

 Create the schemas with